Real Name: Supramor

-Affiliations: Loko (former servant), former pawn of the Kree/Ruul race
+Affiliations: Loko; former pawn of the Kree/Ruul race

 Known Relatives: None

-Powers: Supramor did not appear to possess any superhuman powers of his own.
+Powers/Abilities: Supramor did not appear to possess any superhuman powers of his own.
 He relied on his advanced technology and used a number of weapons derived from it.
-His primary weapon was his Green Ray, which could drain the power and abilities from its victim, and transfer those abilities into the Hidden Man.
-He used this power to temporarily steal the knowledge from a scientist, as well as some of the powers of Giant-Man.
-These abilities eventually return to their source, but it is uncertain if the Hidden Man retains any of the knowledge, abilities, or powers.
-The Green Ray could be fired from a specially outfitted station wagon (the Supra-mobile?), from his headquarters, or from a hand held ray-gun.
-The ray-gun required 5 minutes to recharge between uses.
+His primary weapon was his "green ray," which could drain the knowledge, power, and abilities from its living targets, and transfer those traits to Supramor; he used this ray to temporarily steal the knowledge from an unspecified number of scientists, as well Giant-Man's ability to shrink -- these stolen abilities eventually returned to their sources, but it is uncertain if the Hidden Man retained any of the knowledge, abilities, or powers afterward.
+The green ray could be fired from specially outfitted station wagons (the "Supra-mobiles"), or remotely from his headquarters.
+He was also armed with a handheld ray-gun.

-Supramor was served by a human lackey, Loko (pictured above), who would do the field work for him.
+Supramor was served by Loko, a human lackey who would do the field work for him.
 Loko used some of Supramor's technology, but demonstrated no special knowledge or abilities of his own.

 Height: Apparently 6'

-Supramor had planned this, and used transmitters in the car to eavesdrop on Giant-Man and learn more about him and his plans.
-Giant-Man was training a bee to become a new steed for the Wasp, and so Supramor trained his Green Ray on Fenton Farnum, the world's greatest authority on bees.
-Henry Pym learned that several scientists had lost their knowledge after being bathed in a Green Ray.
+Meanwhile, Henry Pym learned that several scientists had lost their knowledge after being bathed in a green ray.
 At the same time, Suprmaor trained his ray on the bee used by the Wasp, causing it to forget its training, and it stung her.
-While Pym (as Giant-Man) shrunk down to help her, Supramor trained the ray on him, stealing his shrinking ability.
+While Pym (as Giant-Man) shrank down to insect-size to attend to his injured partner, Supramor trained the ray on him, stealing his shrinking ability.

 (Maximum Security#2) - Supramor may have languished in a prison for years.
 When next seen, he was one of the inmates beamed to Earth by the Intergalactic Council during the events of Maximum Security.
-He apparently used his Green Ray in an effort to amass further knowledge and power, but was overpowered by the hero Triathalon.
-Several of the extra-terrestrials beamed to Earth and joined with the heroes of Earth to fight Ronan and the Kree/Ruul to break the barrier surrounding Earth.
-Supramor may have been involved in this, but was not seen.
-He was most likely extradited from Earth, but his subsequent fate is unknown.
+He apparently used his green ray in an effort to amass further knowledge and power, but was overpowered by the hero Triathlon.
+Several of the extraterrestrials beamed to Earth joined with the heroes of Earth to fight Ronan and the Kree/Ruul, and to break the barrier surrounding Earth -- Supramor may have been involved in this, but was not seen.
+He was most likely extradited from Earth, but his subsequent fate is unrevealed.

 Comments: Created by Stan Lee and Bob Powell.

-I think Supramor was only referred to as the Hidden Man on the cover of TTA#67.
-Loko referred to him as the Supreme One, his master.
+I think Supramor was only referred to as the Hidden Man on the cover of TTA#67 and the story-title.
+Loko referred to him as the Supreme One and his master.
 Giant-Man never called him anything besides "him", "he", or "my ex-captive" after he got away.

 The Hidden Man is up there pretty highly on the Obscure-o-meter.
 It took me a few months to place him after seeing him in Maximum Security.